 Department/Center: Millennium Cities Initiative (MCI), Earth Institute; Columbia Center on Sustainable Investment (CCSI)

 The Millennium Cities Initiative (MCI) was established at The Earth Institute at Columbia University in early 2006 to help Sub-Saharan African cities achieve the Millennium Development Goals (MDGs).
 Our work is divided into two areas of focus, investment and social sector.
 The Investment-related activities of MCI assist the Millennium Cities with creating employment, stimulating enterprise development and fostering economic growth, especially by increasing domestic and foreign investment, with a view toward eradicating extreme poverty.

-The Regional Partnership to Promote Trade and Investment in sub-Saharan Africa is a joint project of the MDG Center under the World Agroforestry Center (ICRAF), based in Nairobi, Kenya, and the Millennium Cities Initiative (MCI) jointly with Vale Columbia Center on Sustainable International Investment (VCC) of Columbia University.
+The Regional Partnership to Promote Trade and Investment in sub-Saharan Africa is a joint project of the MDG Center under the World Agroforestry Center (ICRAF), based in Nairobi, Kenya, and the Millennium Cities Initiative (MCI) jointly with Columbia Center on Sustainable Investment (CCSI) of Columbia University.
 The project aims to (i) assist secondary cities/regions in generating more investment (both local and foreign), to build up their productive capacity and their ability to trade; this, in turn, will contribute to reaching the Millennium Development Goals; and (2) contribute to the global dialog on the importance of increasing sustainable investment and action at the sub-national (cities/region) level.

 MCI seeks a research assistant to assist MCI and the Regional Partnership with strengthening the capacity of cities to promote investment and target investors, specifically by researching and identifying viable investment opportunities and translating these opportunities into concrete investments in the three selected cities of the Regional Partnership.